NextFTC/NextFTC-Docs-v1/src/nextftc/concepts/commands.md

   then the new command will not run.
 - `requirements` is a set of all the requirements a command has.
 This is used to determine when two commands require the same resource.
+- `name` is a string that is used to identify the command.
+By default, it is the class name of the command, but it can be set to anything.
+More information on command naming and debugging can be found [here](/command-debugging).

 ## Creating Commands